 Plus as well as these workshops we also have a Primary School Music outreach programme, run by our Director of Music to inspire young children to sing and learn about music, and an Artist-in-Residence.

 We welcome visits from schools to Lancaster Priory.
 We can provide activities for school groups of all ages, tailored to meet your needs.
-Please contact us in advance on 01524 65338 (Tuesday-Thursday) to arrange your visit.
+Please contact us in advance on 01524 65338 (Tuesday-Thursday) or email us to arrange your visit.